My favorite new show on HGTV is “Fixer Upper.”

 - And oh, yeah, they have four young children and a farm to take care of, too.
 Whew.

-*UPDATE: They announced they have a book coming out in 2016 called The Magnolia Story!
+*UPDATE: They now have a book called (Amazon affiliate link) The Magnolia Story.
+I loved it!

 Okay, you guys asked me so many questions about the show, I wrote another post answering them: